straytripod/LibreNMS-Install/README.md

 # LibreNMS-Install
-A batch script to install LibNMS to Ubuntu 18.04  Originaly.</br>
+A batch script to install LibNMS on Ubuntu 18.04 LTS  Originally.</br>
 I have updated the script to work on Ubuntu 22.04 LTS <br>
 Still working on the RRDCached install. </br>